Hyperiso/Hyperiso/README.md

 ## Installation

 ### Prerequisites
-- Operating System: Windows, Linux (not MacOS)
+- Operating System: Windows, Linux (not MacOS, go buy a real computer)
 - gcc
+- gsl

-### Installation Steps
+### Installation Steps (C++)
 1. Clone the repository: `git clone https://github.com/Hyperiso/Hyperiso.git`
-2. Run cmake: `cmake .`
+2. Go to the repository: `cd Hyperiso`
+3. Run cmake: `mkdir build && cd build && cmake ../Hyperiso/Hyperiso/core`
-3. Compile: `make`
+3. Compile: `cmake --build .`

+### Installation Steps (Python)
+1. Clone the repository: `git clone https://github.com/Hyperiso/Hyperiso.git`
+2. Go to the repository: `cd Hyperiso`
+3. Run pip install: `pip install Hyperiso/Hyperiso/Python`

 ## Usage
-Execute the command `./hyperiso` and enjoy.
+Depending on the interface, create your main file, link it to the Hyperiso library and do what you want !

 ### Examples
 - Example 1: Reading SLHA file

 ## Testing
-Tests can be performed by running the command `make test` in the test folder.
-Two targets, `testWilson` and `testDatabase`, are available.
+Tests can be performed by running the command `ctest` in the build folder.
+Multiple targets, like `testWilson` and `testDatabase`, are available.

 Feel free to adjust the formatting or provide additional details as needed!